Published

 Theorizing Social Reproduction through China’s Internally Colonized Uyghur Community: The Need to Reconcile Exploitation and Oppression (Accepted 2024 ECPR Workshop: Pluralising Social Reproduction Approaches).

 Uyghur Women`s Resistance in Cyberspace (Title shortened.
-Under review - Global Studies Quarterly)
+Under review)